 Dr. Jonathan L. Prenner holds a number of leadership positions in the field of vitreoretinal surgery.
-Dr. Prenner is Chairman of the Department of Ophthalmology at Rutgers Robert Wood Johnson Medical School where he serves as Associate Clinical Professor.
+Dr. Prenner is Chairman of the Department of Ophthalmology at Rutgers Robert Wood Johnson Medical School where he serves as Clinical Professor.
 He is also the Ophthalmology service chief of the Robert Wood Johnson University Hospital.
 Dr. Prenner is the Chairman of Education and a member of the executive committee for the American Society of Retinal Specialists (ASRS), the world’s largest society of retinal specialists.
 He serves as both the Review Article Section Editor and Assistant Editor of the standard scientific journal for the field, RETINA: the Journal of Retina and Vitreous Diseases.
-He is the founder and chief medical editor of the journal New Retina MD and hosts the Retina Today Video Journal Club.
-He has been elected by his peers for inclusion in Best Doctors in America since 2008 and is listed as a U.S. News and Castle Connolly best doctor and as one of New York Magazine’s Best Doctors.
+He founded the journal New Retina MD and hosts the Retina Today Video Journal Club.
+He has been elected by his peers for inclusion in Best Doctors in America since 2008, is listed as a U.S. News and Castle Connolly Best Doctor and as one of New York Magazine’s Best Doctors.

 Dr. Prenner has published 75 papers in the peer-reviewed literature in addition to a volume of textbook chapters, articles and scientific abstracts.
 He lectures routinely at major scientific meetings concerning his original research and the development of new approaches to vitreoretinal diseases.
 He has delivered dozens of invited lectures on retinal research across the United States and internationally, and has been an invited member of the American Academy of Ophthalmology subspecialty day faculty five times.
 He is the Principal Investigator for numerous international multi-center clinical trials evaluating new treatments for retinal diseases including age-related macular degeneration.